Technology Resources

 • Internet speed requirements and optimizing your Zoom experience

 • Financial aid may be augmented in order to purchase your device and adapter once during your time in the PharmD program.
-Please complete and submit a Cost of Attendance Appeal form, available here for TC students and via onestop in Duluth.
+Please complete and submit a Cost of Attendance Appeal form for your home campus (Duluth or Twin Cities).

-• Again, these devices and adapters can be purchased from the bookstore on either campus.
+• Devices and adapters can be purchased from the bookstore on either campus.

 Zoom Operating Guide